Luna Vachon: Return to WWF (1997–2000)

-Later in 1997, Luna returned to the WWF, first as Goldust's manager, helping him to reinvent himself as "The Artist Formerly Known as Goldust".
+Luna then returned to the WWF, first as Goldust's manager, helping him to reinvent himself as "The Artist Formerly Known as Goldust".
 The pair sported a variety of different outfits and roles, including a dominatrix, a slave, a "New Year Baby", and his nurse.
 Their first feud was against Vader.
-Luna's first appearance had her wheeling the allegedly paralyzed Goldust to the ring and then blinding Vader with some "medical fluid".
+Luna's first appearance was on the November 24, 1997 episode of Raw had her wheeling the allegedly paralyzed Goldust to the ring and then blinding Vader with some "medical fluid".
 Later when Goldust, dressed like a Christmas tree, recited poems in the ring, he was attacked by Santa Claus, who turned out to be Vader.
 Vader eventually defeated Goldust at the 1998 Royal Rumble.
 The Goldust/Luna pairing also took to imitating other wrestler's gimmicks, often those of Goldust's opponents.
 At one point Goldust and Luna impersonated European Champion Triple H and Chyna in a title match against Owen Hart.
 What Triple H had intended as a joke resulted in Owen beating Goldust and Commissioner Slaughter awarding the title to Hart, considering Goldust to be a legit replacement.

 At this time, Goldust also teamed up with Marc Mero, which led to another feud, as Luna and Mero's valet Sable started to fight outside of the ring.
 The feud culminated in a mixed tag team match at WrestleMania XIV, pitting the two couples against each other.
 After this, Luna challenged Sable to an Evening Gown match at Unforgiven and scored the victory by stripping her opponent down to her underwear.
 The animosity between Luna and Sable was not entirely kayfabe.
 As Sable's popularity increased, she adopted a presumptuous attitude towards other competitors.
 According to Luna, as the two trained in the preparation for their WrestleMania match, Sable refused to learn how to "take bumps", while Luna was threatened by WWF officials that hurting her opponent in the ring would put her job in jeopardy.
 Sable also annoyed Luna with bragging about being promised the Women's Championship, a goal that had eluded Vachon.
 Luna was also hurt after she had carried Sable in their match, as Sable was universally congratulated while Luna was only consoled by Owen Hart.
 Still, Luna described the match as a highlight in her career.